IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_username_password_secret.rst

 Parameters
 ----------

+  secret_group_id (False, str, None)
+    A v4 UUID identifier, or `default` secret group.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the Secrets Manager instance.

+  description (False, str, None)
+    An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

+  expiration_date (False, str, None)
+    The date a secret is expired.
+The date format follows RFC 3339.

+  name (True, str, None)
+    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

+  version_custom_metadata (False, dict, None)
+    The secret version metadata that a user can customize.

   username (True, str, None)